thiagontnx/SecurityBootcamp/detect/network/category/category.rst

 Categorization
 ##############

 You observe that VMs are already being created to support one of the most popular gaming apps, King Drog FaceRace.
-This workload is supported centrally by the Nutanix cluster, and delivered via the gaming machines on the game floor by the following VMs:
+This workload is supported centrally by the Nutanix cluster, and delivered via the gaming machines on the game floor via the following VMs:

    -  **User**\ *##*-FaceRace-Web
    -  **User**\ *##*-FaceRace-DB